E3 expressway (Philippines): Manila–Cavite Expressway

 E3 starts as a continuation of Roxas Boulevard southwards from its intersection with NAIA Road and Seaside Drive in Parañaque as the Manila–Cavite Expressway.
 It parallels Quirino Avenue in Parañaque, which continues as Diego Cera Avenue in Las Piñas.
 It continues further south as Aguinaldo Highway when it enters the Province of Cavite.
-It continues until it reaches Kawit, which ends and becomes the Cavite–Laguna Expressway.
+It continues until it reaches Kawit, where it ends and becomes the Cavite–Laguna Expressway on the elevated CAVITEX–CALAX Link.